Theory and Performance Group Classes Online – Piano Parties

 - If extra equipment is needed for performance, the student must bring that equipment themselves.

 - All students are required to wear semi-formal attire for the recital.
-Boys must wear dress shirts (short or long sleeves), dress pants and dress or dress-casual shoes.
+Boys wear dress shirts (short or long sleeves), dress pants and dress or dress-casual shoes.
 No jeans, t-shirts, athletic shoes, flip-flops or sandals.
-Girls must wear dressy dresses, skirts and blouses or pant suits.
+Girls wear dressy dresses, skirts and blouses or pant suits.
+They (non-binary gender) wear their choice of dressy attire.
 Skirts and dresses should have no more than 2 inches above the knee.
 Tops must have at least 3-inch shoulder straps.
 Tops must cover the midriff area.
 No more than a 2 inch heel is recommended.
 Students must be able to walk comfortably in their shoes to the piano and be able to pedal comfortably.

 Suzuki Piano Graduation Ceremony

 Graduating Suzuki Book 1 students prepare and submit a recording or video of all book 1 pieces to the teacher.
-The student may complete an in home graduation concert.
+The student may complete an online in-home graduation concert.
 Otherwise, they will receive their graduation award at our annual recital and awards ceremony in the spring.

-Suzuki Books 2 – 8 graduation recitals are sponsored by the Suzuki Music Association of California/Los Angeles branch.
-All eligible students submit an application, fee and YouTube recording of their graduation piece from Suzuki books 2 and up.
-The student receives an evaluation and is invited to perform at the graduation ceremony held in Pasadena each spring.
+Suzuki Books 1 – 8 graduation honors recitals are sponsored by the Suzuki Music Association of California/Los Angeles branch.
+All eligible students submit an application, fee and YouTube recording of their graduation piece from Suzuki books 1 and up.
+The student receives an evaluation and is invited to perform at the graduation ceremony held in Los Angeles each spring.
 Each graduating student will receive a certificate and pin.